joealden/corum-docs/src/evaluation/2-testing/2-signup.md

 # Signup Page

-These also show the following:
+These GIFs also show the following:

 * The url can be seen at the top (`/signup`)
 * The Sign Up button in the header is highlighted correctly